Wheels of Grace: Mission to India 2025

 No matter what we face in life one truth remains: we are all ‘wonderfully made’ in the image of God.
 That’s the heart of the powerful new video in which Emily shows that God has used her experiences and brought her ‘beyond silence’ (the Deaf Awareness Week 2025 theme).

 Emily’s video is available now as part of a new church service resource by Emily, prepared for Disability Awareness Sunday 2025 on 28 September.
-But it can be used at any time, including for Deaf Awareness Week.
-Disability charity Through the Roof encourages all churches to use the resource, saying that ‘any Sunday can be Disability Awareness Sunday!’
+But it can be used at any time, as ‘any Sunday can be Disability Awareness Sunday!’
+At disability charity Through the Roof, we encourages all churches to celebrate and involve disabled people in your community.

 A free resource for churches